This section provides information about known issues with and design limitations of the Memcache API for NDB Cluster.

 Online schema changes not supported.
 The memcached daemon does not detect online schema changes; after making such changes, you must restart the memcached daemon before the updated schema can be used by your application.

-use of fractional seconds with the
+fractional seconds with the

 DATETIME data types as